Updated on May 25th, 2023

 The final part of understanding how student loans work is learning how to decide when your student should start their loan search.

-If your child is destined for college in the fall, and not all of their required funds have been gathered, then now is the time for them to get started searching for the right student loans.
+If your student is destined for college in the fall, and not all of their required funds have been gathered, then now is the time for them to get started searching for the right student loans.
 Otherwise, they may miss out if they can’t pay tuition on time.

 What questions do you have regarding student loans?
 If so, post them below, and I will try to get them answered!